kamilogorek/sentry-javascript/MIGRATION.md

 ## General API Changes

-- The minumum supported Node version for all the SDK packages is Node 14 (#10527)
+- The minimum supported Node version for all the SDK packages is Node 14 (#10527)
 - Remove `spanStatusfromHttpCode` in favour of `getSpanStatusFromHttpCode` (#10361)
 - Remove deprecated `deepReadDirSync` export from `@sentry/node` (#10564)
 - Remove `_eventFromIncompleteOnError` usage (#10553)